jamespeaker/conditioning-GANs-with-brain-signals/README.md

 ### Building a Classifier

 One of the architectures (Hybrid ACGAN) uses a pretrained classifier in the architecture.
 This is pre-trained to classify the 20 images classes.
 The notebook image_classifier trains this model and saves it.

 ### Training the GAN

+In the notebook training_gans, we have the code to train the GANs.
+This notebook shows the DeLiGAN hybrid DeLiGAN being trained.
+The DeLiGAN involves a mixure model which reparameterizes the latent space (space in which the noise is generated).
+This is a layer I have defined in the notebook as DeLiGANLayer.
+We then have three functions which build the Keras GAN models.
+One for the discriminator, one for the generator and one for the GAN (combining the previous two).
+After this we have a train function and some functions to help display outputs of the GAN, as it is trained.